directus/directus/.changeset/wet-laws-sort.md

 '@directus/api': patch
 ---

-Updated user's role only when OIDC role mapping is set
+Fixed incorrect updating of user's role when OIDC role mapping is not set